 To calculate how much equity a debtor can have in their home while obtaining a Chapter 7 discharge and without having to pay a Chapter 7 trustee, it is important to know the value of the house, then subtract the liens, then subtract the homestead exemption that would apply.

-For example, suppose a debtor owns a $400,000 home in California county where the median sales price was $400,000 in the prior year.
+For example, suppose a debtor owns a $400,000 home in a California county where the median sales price was $400,000 in the prior year.
 Since a creditor or bankruptcy trustee would be unable to produce more than the $400,000 homestead exemption in a forced sale of the house, the courts will refuse to allow the creditor or bankruptcy trustee to proceed, meaning the homeowner will stay in their house.

 We highly recommend consulting with bankruptcy attorney who can assist you in obtaining the most favorable outcome in your case.